rmavis/cms/local/specs/readme.md

 In this hash, the top-level keys map to keys that will be used in the content (yaml) files.
 The second-level keys are the module names of member fields.
 The third-level keys contain rules for the fields named by the second-level keys, except the `_self` key, which contains rules that apply to the field itself.

 The `content_path`, `public_path`, and `view_file` methods are optional.
-If they are not specified in the spec, then they will be inherited from the Template/Field that the Spec specifies as its `type`.
+If they are not specified in the spec, then they will be inherited from the Entry/Field that the Spec specifies as its `type`.

 All this said, the Spec can contain instance methods.
-When the object (a Template, Field, etc) is built from the Spec, the object will `extend` the Spec, thereby inheriting those instance methods.
+When the object (a Entry, Field, etc) is built from the Spec, the object will `extend` the Spec, thereby inheriting those instance methods.

 ## Fields